Maximinodotpy/articles/048 - Godot Tips and Tricks/_blog/article.md

 slug: godot-tips-and-tricks
 tags:
   - Game
+  - GD
-  - GD Script
+  - Script
 category: Godot Game Engine
-status: draft
+status: publish
 description: A bunch of Tips and Tricks for the Open Source Game Engine Godot.
 ---

-INTRO TEXT
+Hey what's up Friends, This time around I simply want to shower you with Tips and Tricks for the Godot Game Engine.
+Enjoy.

+Contact me if you have some Tips and Tricks you are missing from this page.

 ## Run Multiple Instances